Ask Slashdot: What's a Practical Response To the Equifax Breach? - Slashdot

 Again, the SSN is not a secret.
 Nurses, Doctors, Clerks see the number as a matter of routine...

 Your passport number is not a secret.
-Clerks, security guards and border patrol agents, both
+Clerks, security guards and border patrol agents, both in your country and abroad see it on a regular basis.

 Re: (Score:2)